kodezero1/FitLife/README.md

 ### Log Page

-The Log page is the main interface of LiftClub where you can select and record your workouts.
+The Log page is the main interface of Fitlife where you can select and record your workouts.

 #### Date Bar